bulwark-crypto/Bulwark-KB/docs/Guides/Governance.md

 # How to vote and submit proposals

-### Submitting a proposal
+## Submitting a proposal through the GUI

-1. You’ll want to do some preparation before submitting your proposal to ensure you can clearly and concisely explain what you’re planning on doing with the coins.
+1. You’ll want to do some preparation before submitting your proposal to ensure you can clearly and concisely explain what you’re planning on doing with the coins, and as with all other things, ensure that you're using the latest version of the [Official Bulwark Wallet](https://github.com/bulwark-crypto/Bulwark/releases)
 You'll want to start a thread on the [Official Bulwark Community Forum](https://community.bulwarkcrypto.com/c/proposals) to link in the `URL` section.
 Follow the instructions there to build out the plan for your proposal.

-To begin the submission process, enter `mnbudget prepare` in to the Debug Console in your Bulwark Wallet.
-This will show you all of the details needed in order to submit the proposal.
+To begin the submission process, you'll need to gather the following information in order to submit the proposal.
    * **Proposal-name** : This is going to be the name of your proposal.
 It has a 20 character limit, so make it count!
    * **URL** : This field allows you to submit a URL to an expanded explanation of your proposal.
 We have a section on our Community Forum specifically for discussion of proposals.
 Linking to a post in this section is the easiest way to spread the details about your proposal.
 The more detail you can go in to about how the funds will be handled and where they will be stored, the more likely you will be to convince people that they should vote for you!
    * **payment-count** : This field denotes the number of payments you are requesting.
 You can request a one-time payment, or several smaller, recurring payments if your project will require ongoing funding.